vjekoart/retrovizor/revizor/Readme.md

 * Environment (limited by Revizor)
     * Migrate to TypeScript
     * Dockerisation

-    * Write E2E tests using Gherkin syntax
-* Long-term
+## Phase Beta

 * 4 starters: minimal, presentational, app-behind-login, combination of two types
     * Basically every web app is one of those when it comes to structure
 * Revizor tests should actually be tests of these 4 starters
 * Write unit tests for bits and similar utility functions
 * Add app generator, ideally something like configuration+Gherkin expressions that generates (and extends existing!) codebase
+    * This is
+* Write E2E tests using Gherkin syntax

 ## Overview